1757 - French invasion of Hanover – French advance in Westphalia

 On July 20

 - The French Army, leaving its camp at Holtzminden, marched to Scharfoldendorf.
-It covered its advance with a detachment of 88 grenadier coys and of all its dragoons under the Duc d’Orléans.
+It covered its advance with a detachment of 88 grenadier coys and all its dragoons under the Duc d’Orléans.
 The Allies, who still had a few troops in the defiles of Wickensen, Eschershausen and Halle, retired and the French Army encamped at Scharfoldendorf.
 When the first line of the main army reached Scharfoldendorf, the Duc d'Orléans marched on Wegensen.

 - The detachments of the Duc de Randan and the Lieutenant-General Perreuse effected a junction and took position on the road to Hanover.